Introducing SeeSaw to Parents of our K-2 Students

 Onguard Online- Created by the federal government with games, videos, and other resources for teaching kids of all ages and adults about online safety.
 Be sure to download the parent guide Net Cetera: Chatting with Kids About Being Online available free at this site.

-Family Online Safety Institute and the National PTA resources
+Family Online Safety Institute and the

 Use Parental Controls on Your Child's iPhone, iPad, and iPod Touch - Utilize Apple's resources for setting up restrictions on your child's device.